 Once you are set up for development, you are ready to begin working on your project.
 Each project developed to run within the Afero ecosystem is unique.
-You might rely solely on Afero Secure Radio (ASR) for processing and control, or you might require hardware and software development for an in-product MCU that works with ASR, or you might be developing an Afero Secure Hub prototype.
+You might rely solely on Afero Secure Radio (ASR) for processing and control, you might require hardware and software development for an in-product MCU that works with ASR, or you might be developing an Afero Secure Hub prototype.

-Whatever your goals, you will start by creating a project using the Afero Profile Editor.
-This chapter steps you through everything you need to know to get started and create a device Profile:
+Whatever your goal, you will start by creating a project using the Afero Profile Editor.
+This user guide steps you through everything you need to know to get started and create a device Profile:

 All projects require the definition of the communication interface between the Afero Platform and the device.
 That communication interface is called the device Profile and contains two parts:

 Device Attribute Definition - A set of attributes whose values describe and control the state of your device.
 Attributes are specified in terms of function, data type, and read/write accessibility.
 For example, a thermostat would likely have the current room temperature as an attribute.
 Getting and setting attributes via the Afero Cloud is the heart of communication between the end-user and your device.

-Mobile App UI Definition - Together with the communication interface, every project specifies a user interface.
-After defining an attribute and giving it meaning, you must assign the attribute a standard presentation, which describes how it is represented to the end-user on the screen of the .
+Mobile App UI Definition - Together with the communication interface, all projects must specify a user interface.
+After defining an attribute and giving it meaning, you must assign the attribute a standard presentation, which describes how it is represented to the end-user on the screen of the Afero mobile app.

 We refer to these combined definitions as the Device Profile, or simply the Profile.

 At any time during development, it’s possible to check your project into a revision control system, share it, or import it for use as a template for another project.